-Return on advertising spend, or ROAS is a term used in the world of advertising to describe the profits made by, and attributable to, advertising campaigns.
+Return on advertising spend, or ROAS, is a measurement used in the world of advertising to compare revenue to the cost of advertising campaigns.
 The goal of the calculation is to measure the effectiveness of a marketing campaign.

-Websites that use advertising banners often have a lower ROAS than desired and, as a result, they might consider pay per click or cost per action types of advertising instead.
-This can make a larger profit margin for the ROAS.
+When ROAS falls below a certain level in certain areas, companies may be able to target those campaigns to improve the figure.
+For instance, websites that use advertising banners often have a lower ROAS than desired and, as a result, they might consider "pay per click" or "cost per action" types of advertising instead.
+This can generate a larger profit margin for the ROAS.
 The ROAS can also be used to track conversion rates—the higher the conversion rate, the higher the ROAS.

 However, this doesn't necessarily mean that the marketing effort wasn't successful.
 The ROAS is only calculated with the cost of the advertising in mind, so other factors that actually eat into profits might not be considered (such as an unanticipated increase in shipping costs).